Frequently Asked Questions

-2. NEW: The clinical agency to which I have been placed for my Fall 2021 clinical rotation does not yet require the vaccine.
+3. The clinical agency to which I have been placed for my Spring 2022 clinical rotation does not require the vaccine.
 Must I get the COVID vaccine now?

 Students must meet all agency compliance requirements.
 If the site does not yet require the vaccine, you are not required by the SON to obtain the COVID vaccine.
 However, if the agency changes their requirements to mandate the COVID vaccine, students must comply.
 The SON will not attempt to find a new clinical placement for any student due to COVID vaccine requirements.